Double, Double, Boy in Trouble

 "Double, Double, Boy in Trouble" is the third episode of the twentieth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on October 19, 2008 and in the United Kingdom on November 30, 2008.
+The episode was written by Bill Odenkirk and directed by Michael Polcino.

-Bart meets a rich boy named Simon Woosterfield, who happens to be Bart's exact look-alike.
+In this episode, Bart meets a rich boy named Simon Woosterfield, who happens to be Bart's exact look-alike.
 Because of this, the two decide to switch homes; Simon enjoys his time with the Simpsons while Bart discovers his rich new half-brother and sister are out to kill Simon, so they can inherit the vast Woosterfield family fortune.
 Former NFL football player Joe Montana guest stars as himself.
 In its original airing, the episode garnered 8.09 million viewers.
+It received mixed reviews.

 Plot

-Homer, Bart and Maggie are at the Kwik-E Mart, where Apu tries to get Homer to buy the last lottery ticket by claiming that the last ticket is always lucky.
-When Homer is about to take money out to buy the ticket, Bart attempts to jump off a shelf and land in Chief Wiggum's cart full of marshmallows.
-However, Wiggum moves the cart and Homer has to race over to catch his son, while Lenny walks up to the counter and buys that last ticket.
-Lenny wins $50,000, which makes Homer jealous.
-At Moe's Tavern, Lenny announces he is going to spend his winnings on a giant party at the Woosterfield Hotel for all of his friends.
-Back at home, the Simpson family cannot find Bart when it is time to leave, because he is upstairs in the attic with a water gun full of cat urine.
-When he is about to shoot it at Rod and Todd Flanders in a wagon below, Marge steps in and Bart accidentally sprays her with the urine, so Marge has to wear a mediocre "back up dress" to the party.
-Homer and Marge wonder why Bart cannot behave and wonder if he went bad in utero when pregnant Marge accidentally swallowed a small drop of champagne after Mayor Quimby christened a new Navy vessel, the U.S.S.
-Float-and-Shoot.
-At Lenny's party, Bart discovers that Lenny will give out vacuuming robots in gift bags.
-Bart activates all the dangerous settings on them and they attack the party guests.
-When everyone finds out that Bart is responsible, Marge takes away Bart's non-dice board game privileges, after Bart says she already took away his TV and video game privileges.
-In the bathroom, Bart meets Simon Woosterfield, a kid who is both Bart's exact look-alike and part of a billionaire family.
+Homer and Bart are at the Kwik-E-Mart, where Apu tries to get Homer to buy the last lottery ticket.
+Before Homer buys the ticket, Bart attempts to jump off a shelf into Chief Wiggum's cart full of marshmallows.
+However, Wiggum moves the cart, and Homer must catch his son while Lenny buys the ticket.
+Lenny wins $50,000 and spends his winnings on a party at the Woosterfield Hotel for his friends.
+Before leaving for the party, Bart accidentally sprays Marge with cat urine.
+Homer and Marge wonder if Bart misbehaves because pregnant Marge accidentally swallowed a drop of champagne.
+At Lenny's party, Bart discovers that Lenny will give out vacuuming robots as gifts.
+Bart activates them, and they attack the guests.
+Marge takes away Bart's non-dice board game privileges since she already took away his television and video game privileges.
+In the bathroom, Bart meets Simon Woosterfield, a kid who looks like Bart and is part of a billionaire family.